Software and Documents

 Sourcecode of the Woz Monitor (PROMs)

-Try this Apple-1 Emulator !
-You can even load programs.
-But you need some knowledge how use the Apple-1.
+Try this Apple-1 Emulator!
+You can even load programs, but you need some knowledge of how to use the Apple-1.

 How to?

-To use software, you have to load it from a cassette or music player by typing on your Apple-1 the command C100R.
-Next you have to type a individual code to start the program.
-Type the code, start the cassette or music player and hit enter.
-You need passion because it take some time to load.
-Last step is to type a code to start the program.
+To use software, you have to load it from a cassette or music player by typing the command C100R on your Apple-1.
+Next, you have to type an individual code to start the program.
+Type the code, start the cassette or music player, and hit enter.
+You need patience because it takes some time to load.
+The last step is to type a code to start the program.

 You can link to the Apple-1 Registry.
 Any form of reprint or reproduction (including excerpts) only with written permission of the Apple-1 Registry.
 Here you find press releases and images free to use under CC BY-SA 4.0.